It can be tricky to know exactly how to oil wood floors. No matter what state your flooring is in, there is always a solution with Owatrol.

 How to use Deks Olje D1

 Deks Olje D1 is a highly saturating wood oil suitable for both interior and exterior wood.
-Similar to that of Oleofloor Natural and Oleofloor Classic, Deks Olje D1 works by saturating deep into the wood to protect it from within.
+Similar to that of Oleofloor Classic, Deks Olje D1 works by saturating deep into the wood to protect it from within.
 This means that it will not peel, crack or flake and instead enriches and stabilises the wood to provide long-lasting protection.

 Step 1 – Surface Preparation